-The reader might be surprised that SQL is listed alongside FORTRAN, but both languages are used in $S^4W$ .
+The reader might be surprised that SQL is listed alongside FORTRAN, but both languages are used in S^4W .
 Experiment simulations are written in procedural languages, while experiment data is stored in a relational database.
 Thus, developing a system that integrates with the PSE environment requires more than the ability to link scientific computing languages.
 It involves overcoming the impedance mismatch between languages developed for fundamentally different purposes.

-The last requirement above is related to composability-the ability to create arbitrary component topologies.
+The last requirement above-stream processing-refers to processing data as soon as it is read from an input stream, as opposed to waiting for the end of the stream, and subsequently processing all the data at once.
+This often neglected technical requirement is related to composability - the ability to create arbitrary component topologies.
 As data interchange is pushed deeper into the computation, the unit of data granularity needs to become correspondingly smaller.
 The optimization loop is a good example of fine data granularity.
 We cannot accumulate all transmitter parameters over all iterations and later convert them to the format required by the simulation inside the loop, because transmitter parameters generated by the optimizer depend on the feedback computed by the simulation.
 Each block of transmitters must be processed as soon as it is available.
 Likewise, each value of the objective function must be made available to the optimizer before it can produce the next block of transmitters.
 Usability dictates a similar requirement.
 Since some models are computationally expensive (e.g., those meant for parallel execution), incremental feedback should be provided to the user as early as possible.
 The stream processing requirement improves composability and usability, but limits conversions to being local.
 Global conversions (e.g., XSLT [13]) cannot be performed because they assume that all the data is available at once.